-If work is done independent of time and place, the manager directs the employee's activities by determining the results that the employee should achieve, based on company and department objectives and in consultation with the employee.
+In the case of hybrid working, the manager directs the employee's activities by determining the results that the employee should achieve, based on company and department objectives and in consultation with the employee.
 The manager shall give employees sufficient freedom to decide for themselves how to achieve these results and the manager shall assess the employee's results.
 Employees are not only given more own responsibility, but there is also more focus on results.
 It is highly recommended that agreements be made as to expectations and the consequences if those expectations are not fulfilled.
-A period can also be agreed within which the employer or the employee can terminate working independent of time and place.
+A period can also be agreed within which the employer or the employee can terminate hybrid working.
 It is advisable to have such agreements signed by the employer and the employee.